-At its November 18, 2020 meeting, the City Commission approved a dual referral to the Land Use and Sustainability Committee ("LUSC") and the Finance and Economic Resiliency Committee ("FERC") to discuss the request from Owner to renovate the Property, the Seagull Hotel, located at 100 21st Street.
+At its November 18, 2020 meeting, the City Commission approved a dual referral to the Land Use and Sustainability Committee ("LUSC") and the Finance and Economic Resiliency Committee ("FERC") to discuss the request from the Applicant to renovate the Property.
 The Applicant is proposing a major renovation of the existing structure in order to accommodate a new high-end luxury hotel operator, Bulgari Hotels & Resorts (the "Proposed Development").

 As set forth more fully below, the Applicant's request for a vacation, which involves the City's conveyance of the ROW to the Applicant, must comply with Chapter 82 of the City Code, relating to the sale or lease of City property, and Section 1.03(b)(4) of the City Charter, which requires approval by a majority 4/7 vote of all members of the Planning Board and 6/7 vote of the City Commission.
-As more particularly described below, the City Commission has the discretion to approve the vacation if the City Commission finds that the vacation meets the criteria established in Section 82-38 of the City Code and the public benefit proffered is compelling.
+As more particularly described below, the City Commission has the discretion to approve the vacation if the City Commission finds that the vacation meets the criteria established in Section 82-38 of the City Code and is in the public interest.